 This section explains the construction and properties of our instrument.
 We exploit the predictions of our theoretical model (Appendix B) to construct potential borders for ethnicities in Africa.
 In particular, our model suggests that if history, geography, culture, institutions, etc. do not play a role, the theoretical location of ethnic borders partitions the world into a unique set of homelands.
 Specifically, given the central locations of ethnic groups, the homeland of some ethnicity i should be composed by the regions that are closer to its center than to the center of any other ethnicity $j \neq i$, i.e., theoretically borders create a Voronoi partition of the world.
 Importantly, this unique Voronoi partition depends solely on the location of the centers and some notion of distance, independent of any characteristics of the ethnicities or the geography of the world.
-In fact, this Voronoi partition of the world is a global property of the set of centers for any given the notion of distance employed.
-Thus,
+In particular, given the central locations of ethnicities, the Voronoi partition would not change if we were to change the geography or climate of Africa, or change the characteristics of the ethnicity linked to the center.25 In fact, this Voronoi partition of the world is a global property of the set of centers for any given notion of distance employed.
+Thus, the location of Voronoi borders is independent of any local characteristics of the region where the border is located, in particular, of our unit of analysis - a grid cell.